nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Delete Client/Product Feature

-This feature allows the users to delete a `Client` or `Product` of their choice.
-When deleting a `Client` or `Product`, the user is required to list all clients/products using the `list -p` or `list -c` command
+This feature deletes a `Client` or `Product`.
+When deleting a `Client` or `Product`, listing all clients/products using the `list -p` or `list -c` command is required.

-The user input is first handled and retrieved by `MainWindow` in the UI component before being passed to the `LogicManager` to execute.
+Input is first handled and retrieved by `MainWindow` in the UI component before being passed to the `LogicManager` to execute.
 First, `LogicManager` will call `AddressBookParser`, which will pass the inputs to `DeleteClientCommandParser`, parsing the inputs and returning a `DeleteClientCommand` or .
 The command will then be executed in `LogicManager`, returning a `CommandResult`. `StorageManager` will then attempt to save the current state of